mdsimon2/RPi-CamillaDSP/README.md

 ### MOTU M4

 This is the easiest of the bunch to setup as it has limited I/O functionality.
-Like the Ultralite Mk5 I use CamillaDSP volume control with this DAC.
-Due limited input functionality I show how to use a variety of external devices with this DAC, similar configurations can be used with any DAC in this tutorial.
+Given lack of 4 channel on device volume control, it is recommended to use CamillaDSP volume control with this DAC.
+Due limited input functionality, a variety of configurations with external input devices are provided, similar configurations can be used with any DAC in this tutorial.

 #### m4_streamer.yml